AjaxGb/ComposeTest/README.md

 wolf that is tamed to an arbitrary player, or giving a player their own player head.
 If text components for printing UUIDs or NBT were added, this command's capabilities would grow even further.

 The compiled .jar can be found on the Releases page, or [here](https://github.com/AjaxGb/ComposeTest/releases/download/v1.0/composecommand-1.0.jar).
+It was compiled with Forge 1.12 - 14.21.1.2387.